mautrix/docs/bridges/general/end-to-bridge-encryption.md

 but will work in encrypted rooms.
 If you set `default: true`, the bridge will automatically enable encryption in new portals.

+You should **not** set `appservice: true` at the moment, as the Synapse implementation is still incomplete and has not been tested with the bridges.

 Note that end-to-bridge encryption does not currently work on Dendrite nor Conduit as they don't implement the necessary parts of the spec.
 The critical missing piece is tracked in [matrix-org/dendrite#2723] and [famedly/conduit#321].